-I scaled up my Moist Chocolate Cake to make this easy sheet cake to serve a crowd.
+I scaled up my Moist Chocolate Cake to make this easy chocolate sheet cake to serve a crowd.
 Icing and serving the cake straight from the pan makes entertaining a breeze.

 The cake is so moist and fudgy.
 If you manage to have leftovers, it stays tender for days!